BlackBeard085/x1console/README.md

 1. From the main menu, choose option **10.
 Other**.
 2. Next, select option **1.
 Install, Start X1 and Pinger**.

-If you have no Wallets you wish to use reply 'no' when asked if you have existing wallets.
+If you have no existing wallets you wish to use, reply 'no' when asked if you have existing wallets.
+The console will start building and installing your validator.
+You will be asked to choose either testnet or mainnet to connect to and be asked to fund your id.json wallet with a minimum of 5 XNT for the console to start your validator.
 Once the validator and all dependencies are installed you will see the following screen which shows a few details regarding your validator.
 Some details may require time to sync, pressing enter without choosing a selection will refresh your dash.
 At times a slow snapshot download after the 1st restart can also delay the update, check logs for slow downloads before attempting any fix.

 ![Alt text](https://raw.githubusercontent.com/BlackBeard085/Images/refs/heads/main/Image1.jpg)